Skip to main content

 A stainless steel pot sits on a gas stove, with blue flames lit beneath it, surrounded by cooking oils and utensils.

-Large energy providers, including British Gas, Eon Next and EDF, have removed tariffs from the energy market and are only offering limited switching opportunities to new customers as conflict escalates in the Middle East.
+Large energy providers, including British Gas, Eon Next and Ovo Energy, are only offering limited switching opportunities to new customers as conflict escalates in the Middle East.

 It comes as early predictions suggest that variable energy prices could rise 10% this summer as a result of volatile global gas prices.

-Just last week, prices were expected to stabilise for the rest of the year following energy regulator Ofgem’s recent price cap cut, which will be in effect from 1 April.
+Just two weeks ago, prices were expected to stabilise for the rest of the year following energy regulator Ofgem’s recent price cap cut, which will be in effect from 1 April.

 But the new forecast from industry consultancy Cornwall Insight predicts an increase of £160 a year for the average typical energy bill, for those on variable, out-of-contract rates.
 This takes into account the escalating conflict between the United States, Israel and Iran, and its impact on Gulf states that are critical to the global energy market.

 That advice still stands.
-However, with uncertainty on the horizon, energy firms are rapidly withdrawing competitive tariffs from the market.
+However, with current price volatility, energy firms have withdrawn many competitive tariffs from sale and are updating prices regularly.

 Read more: how to get the best energy deal